 - detecting allergens in food and house dust

-- measuring "rheumatoid factors" and other autoantibodies in autoimmune diseases like lupus erythematosus
+- measuring "rheumatoid factors" and other autoantibodies in autoimmune diseases like systemic lupus erythematosus

 - measuring toxins in contaminated food